fcrespo82/vscode-markdown-table-formatter/README.md

 ### Settings & Keybindings

+- **enable**: Enable or disable the formatter;
+- **enableSort**: Enable or disable table sorter;

 - **spacePadding**: How many spaces between left and right of each column content;
 - **keepFirstAndLastPipes**: Keep first and last pipes "|" in table formatting.
 Tables are easier to format when pipes are kept;
 - **defaultTableJustification**: Defines the default justification for tables that have only "-" on the formatting line;
-- **markdownGrammarScopes**: File language grammar that will be considered Markdown by this package (comma-separated).
-- **limitLastColumnPadding**: Do not pad the last column to more than your editor's preferredLineLength setting.;
-- **removeColonsIfSameAsDefault**: Remove colons from the format line if the justification is the same as default.;
+- **removeColonsIfSameAsDefault**: Remove colons from the format line if the justification is the same as default;
+- **markdownGrammarScopes**: File language grammar that will be considered Markdown by this package.
+- **globalColumnSizes**: Format tables locally, with same column sizes or same table size.

 ## Tips